Sustainable-IT-Dashboad/sid-opentelemetry-collector-contrib/receiver/dynatracereceiver/Readme.md

 # Dynatrace Receiver for OpenTelemetry Collector

 This is a custom OpenTelemetry receiver that pulls metrics from the Dynatrace Metrics API v2.

-Its main goal is to fetch metrics from an existing Dynatrace setup and make them available to your OpenTelemetry pipeline.
-Whether you want to export them, log them, or use them in a dashboard.
-You do need to setup your own .env with the given variables and also adjust the config.yaml depending on your needed metrics.
+Its main goal is to fetch metrics from your existing Dynatrace setup and make them available to your OpenTelemetry pipeline — whether you want to log them, send them to dashboards, or route them to any exporter like Kafka or Prometheus.

+To use it, just set up a .env file with your Dynatrace credentials and adjust the config.yaml based on the metrics you want to collect.

 ---

 ## Motivation

 The goal is to use Dynatrace for performance monitoring and bring all their data into one central pipeline using OpenTelemetry.
 This receiver does this by:

 - Automatically fetching metrics from Dynatrace on a schedule